ahmedriaz4243/Android-Mobile-Application-Empowering-Users-to-Find-and-Hire-Skilled-Experts-with-Expert-Finder/README.md

 **Implemented Features**
 Expert Finder already offers a range of implemented features that are ready for use upon the application's launch.
 Let's take a look at some of these features:

-**1.** Register as a Worker
-To utilize the application as a worker, it is mandatory to register and create a worker profile.
-This ensures that only skilled workers are available for customers to hire.

-**2.** Register as a Customer
-To access the full functionality of the app as a customer, registration is required.
-By registering as a customer, you can take advantage of all the features and services offered by Expert Finder.

-**3.** User Login
+**Register as a Worker:** Every new worker must register as a worker to use the application.

+**Register as a Customer:** Every new customer must register as a customer to use the application.

-For existing users, simply log in to the app as either a customer or a worker.
-This allows you to access your profile, manage bookings, and enjoy a personalized experience within the app.
+**User Login:** Existing users can log in to the app as either a customer or a worker.

-Upcoming Features
+**Checkout Available Services:** Once authenticated, users can view the available services.

+**Available Workers:** Customers can see a list of available workers based on their requirements.

+**Booked Worker:** Customers can book workers for their tasks after visiting their profiles.
+They will receive a notification confirming the booking.

+**Order Detail:** Customers can view the details of their booked orders.

+**Worker Detail:** Customers can browse through a list of workers and view their profiles.

+**Email to Worker:** Customers can send emails to workers regarding task details and availability.
+The email application will launch for composing the message.

+**Up comming Features**
-We are continuously working to enhance Expert Finder, and several exciting features are currently in the development phase.
-These features will be included in the next release cycle, providing even more convenience and value to our users.
+We are continuously working on enhancing Expert Finder, and the following features are currently in the development phase:

+Feedback to Worker: After the completion of a task, customers will have the option to provide feedback on the worker's performance.
+This feature is almost complete but undergoing testing by the Quality Assurance team.

+Chat Between Customer and Worker: In addition to email communication, we are implementing a chat functionality using the MirrorFly Chat SDK.
+This will enable real-time communication between customers and workers.
+Integration with the chat server is the most challenging aspect of this feature.

+Location Services: Customers will be able to view available workers for specific services in their area.
+We will be using the Android Map SDK to display nearby workers on a map based on the customer's location.

 Thank you for choosing Expert Finder!
 We aim to simplify your search for skilled workers and make your life easier.
 Stay tuned for future updates and enjoy hassle-free booking with our app.